unsodu/billbot-sourcecode/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+#bot

+made by "cedarist." on discord. sharing is caring as they say.
+This is my bot and its source code. itd be helpful to share with you my helpful tools and moderation bot. so yeah and stuff dont breach license agreement ig. id appreciate any forks and bug reports :)